open-feature/docs.openfeature.dev/docs/getting-started/java.md

 ```
 > NOTE: This configuration is specific for flagd and varies across providers.

-With the flagd configuration and image in place, start flagd service with the following docker command.
+With the flagd configuration in place, start flagd service with the following docker command.

 ```sh
 docker run -p 8013:8013 -v $(pwd)/:/etc/flagd/ -it ghcr.io/open-feature/flagd:latest start --uri /etc/flagd/flags.json